linode/docs/docs/guides/websites/cms/wordpress/how-to-install-wordpress-debian-10/index.md

     platform:
         key: how-to-install-wordpress
         keywords:
-           - distribution: Ubuntu 20.04
+           - distribution: Debian 10
 ---

 WordPress is an open-source content management system (CMS), one of the most popular around.
-You can frequently find WordPress powering blogs and other websites where effective content management is central.
-WordPress also comes with access to a wide array of themes, plugins, and widgets to meet your website's needs and make it your own.
+WordPress was originally designed for blogging, and it is still one of the most commonly used platforms for that.
+But its effectiveness as a CMS has also made useful for an array of websites where strong content management is crucial.
+WordPress also boasts an extensive library of themes, plugins, and widgets to meet your website's needs and make it your own.

-In this guide, learn how to install WordPress on your Ubuntu 20.04 server.
+In this guide, learn how to install WordPress on your Debian 10 server.

 ## Before You Begin